 In our example above, we only covered one scenario: amending to add additional income.
 You might also amend a return to change your filing status, add another dependent, or claim a credit you forgot.

 As we mentioned above when reviewing the Income and Deductions section, the Tax Cuts and Jobs Act eliminated the personal exemption starting with the 2018 tax year.
-If your ex released the right to claim your dependent for 2018 instead of 2017, you would still complete Part I to claim your son as a dependent, but you would follow the directions in this section for 2018 returns and leave Lines 24, 28 and 29 blank.
-Claiming your son in 2018 wouldn’t affect your exemptions for 2018, but it could open up the possibility of claiming the Child Tax Credit, the Earned Income Tax Credit, the Child and Dependent Care Credit, or an education tax credit.
+If your ex released the right to claim your dependent for 2018 instead of 2017, you would still complete Part I to claim your son as a dependent, but you would follow the directions in this section for 2018 returns and leave Lines 24, 28, and 29 blanks.
+Claiming your son in 2018 would not affect your exemptions for 2018, but it could open up the possibility of claiming the Child Tax Credit, the Earned Income Tax Credit, the Child and Dependent Care Credit, or an education tax credit.

-Filing an amended return isn’t simple, but if you approach it systematically, it doesn’t have to be overwhelming.
-Plus, if you used online tax preparation software from TurboTax or someone else to file your return initially, the software usually makes it pretty easy to file Form 1040X without forcing you to run the calculations and know exactly where each number goes.
+Filing an amended return Federal Tax Form 1040X is not simple, but if you approach it systematically, it doesn’t have to be overwhelming.
+Plus, if you used online tax preparation software from TurboTax or someone else to file your return initially, the software usually makes it easy to file Form 1040X without forcing you to run the calculations and know exactly where each number goes.

 Once your amended return is finally done and sent on its way, you can breathe a sigh of relief.
 You can then track the status of your amended return three weeks after you file it by using the IRS’s Where’s My Amended Return? tool.

 Have you ever filed an amended return?
 Did you get an additional refund or have to make an additional payment to the IRS?